 So in answer to the question, you’ll want a minimum vaulted cathedral ceiling height of 16 ft to build a loft.
 That equates to 8 ft bottom floor, 1 ft floor construction, and finally 7 ft loft space.
 However, this is only a broad answer.
 There are many other factors involved.
 Such as are you building a standing loft or a crawl space storage loft?
 Because then height requirements would vary.
 Also, sometimes the total height is measured at the peak, and the loft could have a sloping roof than meets the wall at a much lower height.

 So if you’re ready to take the next step and get a loft conversion price quote then let us know.
 We’ll set up a time with you to come over and have a look at your house and your vaulted cathedral ceiling.
 Chat with you about your wants and needs.
 Consult on the particulars of the project, and then do some measuring.
 We’ll take the info and measurements back to our office and work up a free custom loft conversion quote just for you.
 No pressure, no cost, and no obligations.
 Let’s just meet up and talk.
 It all starts with a phone call or email.
 Contact info below.

 Service area: All of San Diego CA and surrounding cites and counties.

 HK Construction is a long time NARI member in good standing.
 So you know we are the real deal.
 Additionally we maintain an A+ Rating with the Better Business Bureau.
 Because we believe your satisfaction as a customer it our top priority!

-HK Construction is Member of NARI and BBB so you know it’s safe doing business with us.
+With over 25 years of vaulted cathedral ceiling loft construction experience HK Construction is a Member of NARI and BBB in good standing.
+So you know it’s safe doing business with us.